PASCOscientific/pasco_python/documentation.md

 ### Reading Data
 An important feature of the control node is the ability to plug in sensors, such as a range finder and two high speed steppers on the pasco bot.
 Unfortunately the internal representation of sensors and measurements in `pasco_ble_device.py` does not support a distinction between two of the same sensors plugged into two different ports.
 Because this is a control node specific issue we put the solution in `control_node_device.py`.

 In `ControlNodeDevice.read_data()` there is an optional parameter of port, allowing you to designate which port you want to read data from.
-This is really only for the situation of two steppers plugged into ports A and B, but that situation is fairly common.
 Consider `read_data(measurement='Angle', port='A')` sent to a pasco bot.
 The `Angle` measurement is available from the steppers in both ports `A` and `B`, so `read_data` uses the `port` parameter to designate which stepper from which to read the angle.
-Then when the callback comes for the `Angle` reading, we extract the measurement from the `_sensor_data` instance variable
+Then when the callback comes for the `Angle` reading, we extract the measurement from the `_sensor_data` instance variable.
+A similar process is used to read the servo current.

+### Steppers
+There are three different types of commands sent to steppers:

+1. Rotate stepper(s) continuously
+2. Rotate stepper(s) through
+3. Stop stepper(s)

+These work exactly like the blockly blocks.

+### Servos
+Servos come in two flavors: continuous and standard.
+The standard servo rotates to a degree angle in [-90, 90], while the continuous servo rotates at a percent power in [-100, 100].
+`set_servos()` takes arguments of servo types in servo ports 1 and 2 and values for those servos.

+### Power Board
+The power board has two channels and can be plugged into port A or B.
+The two channels are independently controlled and can either output a PWM signal (for DC motors) or a 0V/5V signal (for USB devices).

+### Plugin Sensors
+Additional sensors (such as line follower, rangefinder, and greenhouse) can be plugged into the Sensor port.
+They work just like any other sensor, accessible by `read_data('measurement name')`